 SR&ED Credits Receive Intense Scrutiny

 Many companies that do research and development do not avail themselves of tax credits because they are not aware of them or are afraid of all the hoops that they have to go through.
 If one hoop is not jumped or if it is not done correctly, the whole tax credit can fall apart.
-That is why companies often use an outside firm that specialises in this type of tax preparation.
+That is why companies often use an outside firm that specializes in this type of tax preparation.

 SR&ED tax credits are meant to make it easier for companies to put money into making their products better.
 Unfortunately, the scrutiny that the credits receive often keeps companies from taking advantage of them or even doing research and development in the first place.

 The scrutiny doesn’t begin with the Canada Revenue Agency (CRA), but with the company itself.
 Whether it is determining if existing R&D efforts are eligible or if you should be considering developing an R&D operation, the requirements to qualify for the SR&ED credits are intricate and many.
 If you do not qualify for one of them, the program probably will not qualify at all.
-All the money that was spent, potentially millions, will be a total loss with no chance of a SR&ED credit.
+All the money that was spent, potentially millions, will be a total loss with no chance of an SR&ED credit.
 The credit was to spur the growth of the economy, but only for those that are able to do it within the rules and regulations.

 Renewal and Expiration